sebasalonsogp/svd-lens/README.md

 upload a photo, then move one slider to watch the image rebuild from broad structure to fine detail.

-This portfolio project was inspired by concepts I encountered in **MTH 520**.
+This portfolio project was inspired by concepts I encountered in my **MTH 520** class.
 It turns the underlying linear algebra into something visible and hands-on, while demonstrating numerical programming, data visualization, input handling, testing, performance measurement, and interface design.